IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ```
 ./build.sh --es-version 2.0.1.0
 ```
-The format to run this for other (versions) releases of evenstore is:
+The format to run this for other (versions) releases of Event Store is:
 ```
 ./build.sh --es-version <eventstore-release>
 ```